 - Turn on INTERSTAGE and try adding a little saturation.
 It is easier to hear what is going on by turning it all the way up so the red bars go all the way to the left.
 You can then flip through all the different SPECTRUM options hearing what they do.
 As an example, if your vocals sound thin, turning INTERSTAGE to 0.5 will add some warmth back to them.
 Adjusting the THD slider will decide how much warmth to add.
 If INTERSTAGE is used well it can add thickness, presence, warmth, brightness.
 If used badly it can add harshness, sibilance or just sound like its messed up your tracks EQ.

 I hope this article has given you a better understanding of ThrillseekerLA and how to get the most out of it.
 If you would like any questions answering or have any suggestions, just leave them in the comments section below.

-Please consider joining the Learn Digital Audio mailing list on the top right of the blog, also clicking ‘like’ on the Facebook plugin just below, it helps keep me motivated to write more in-depth articles like this!
+Please consider joining the Learn Digital Audio mailing list on the top right of the blog, it helps keep me motivated to write more in-depth articles like this!